 Function Left Display Right Display (Factory Default Values) Limits Comments Inductance IND 03 01-10 Lower arc control settings make the arc softer with less weld spatter.
 Higher arc control settings give a stronger stiffer arc which can increase weld penetration.
 Burn Back BUN 0.05 S 0.01 - 2 S The time difference between turning the wire feed OFF before the voltage is turned OFF.
 Spot Time (Only shown/ enabled if Spot=ON) SP0 2.0 S 0.5 - 10 S Spot Time is the time used for the Spot weld mode.
 Stitch STH OFF OFF - ON Stitch is used to weld two or more components by stitch or interval weld together.
 The weld time is set by the Stitch Time and the non weld time is set by the Dwell Time.
-Stitch Time (Only shown/ enabled if Stitch=ON) S/T 1.0 S 0-5S Stitch Time is the time used for the weld time in Stitch weld mode.
+Stitch Time (Only shown/ enabled if Stitch=ON) S/T 1.0 S 0- 5 S Stitch Time is the time used for the weld time in Stitch weld mode.
 Dwell Time (Only shown/ enabled if Stitch=ON) DWE 1.0 S 0- 5 S Dwell Time is the time used for the non weld time in Stitch weld mode.
 Pre Flow (MIG Setting) PRE 0.2 S 0-5 S Shielding gas flows for the time specified before an arc is initiated.
 Post Flow (MIG Setting) POS 0.5 S 0-5 S Shielding gas flows for the time specified after an arc has extinguished.
-Crater Fill CRF OFF ON - OFF The crater fill adds slowly decreasing current at the end of a weld, this improves the end of welds.
-Crater Current CRC 3 1.5- Maximum Setting WFS This parameter operates in (4T) CRA/FIL ON and is used to set the finish current for MIG.
+Crater Fill CRF OFF ON - OFF The crater fill slowly decreases current at the end of a weld, improving the end of weld by reducing craters.
+Crater Current CRC 3 Auto MIG Mode see Note in comments Manual MIG Mode 1.5 to Maximum Setting WFS.
+This parameter operates in (4T) CRA/FIL ON and is used to set the finish current for MIG.
 The CRATER WFS remains ON until the torch trigger switch is released after it has been depressed.
-Note: The maximum crater WFS available will be limited to the set value of the weld WFS.
-Crater Voltage CRV AUTO SYN with CRA/WFS This parameter operates in (4T) CRA/FIL ON and is used to set the finish voltage for MIG.
-The CRATER VOLTAGE remains ON until the torch trigger switch is released after it has been depressed.
-Note: As a Synergic feature the crater voltage will change with crater WFS and can be fine adjusted by using the heat control.
+Note: In Auto MIG Mode minimum and maximum WFS will be determined by the available range of the Wire Type and Wire Diameter selected.